Aerendir/BitBucket2GitHub/README.md

 NOTE: You can safely pass the passwords to the command as it is meant to be used only locally.

 Keep attention because the passwords will be logged in the console.

+NOTE: Passing the flag `-vvv` will make you able to debug the script in case of errors.

 ATTENTION: Requirements
 -----------------------